leonlha/huuphong.github.io/index.md

-## Selected projects in pattern recognition, collaborative learning and DL
+## Selected works in Machine Learning and Pattern Recognition

 ---